 Programme structure and content

-During the fourth semester you will complete your independent degree project that includes a major artistic work, a degree report, and a presentation of the project within the framework of a degree exhibition.
+During the fourth semester you complete the independent degree project, including a major artistic work, a degree report and a presentation of the project within the framework of a degree exhibition.